What is epididymitis?

 How is epididymitis diagnosed?

-Your caregiver will examine your penis and scrotum.
+Your healthcare provider will examine your penis and scrotum.
 He may also check your prostate by inserting a gloved finger into your anus.
 He may ask about other health conditions you may have.
 Tell him how long you have had symptoms.
 Tell him about injuries, trauma, or treatments you have had.
 He may ask about your sexual partner to see if you are at risk for an STI.
 You may need any of the following tests:

 - Lab tests: Blood and urine tests may be done to see if you have an infection.
 If you have discharge, a small amount of this fluid will be collected and sent to a lab for testing.